 Starting over after divorce can seem overwhelming.
-Not only dealing with the anger and hurt from a marriage that didn't work, but you also have to learn how to function as a single person again.
+Not only are you dealing with the anger and hurt from a marriage that didn't work, but you also have to learn how to function as a single person again.
 The following questions deal with some of the fears and emotions that go along with this transition in your life:

 Adrienne's Question: My husband has continuously told me throughout our 4 year marriage that he doesn't want to be with me and that I am horrible to live with.
 I feel that he is exceptionally unreasonable and is possibly abusive, even perhaps controlling.
 He persuaded me to dramatically reduce my work schedule, and I have become financially dependent on him.
 He is now starting divorce proceedings and has left our home.
 I am terrified of being alone, supporting myself and finding a new home.
 I am an emotional wreck and am finding it difficult to accept that he wants a divorce and that I'll have to start a new life.
 I don't want any of this chaos.
 Help.

 Gloria's Answer: You may not want any of the chaos, but the truth is, you are in the midst of it anyway, and I want to encourage you that you can get through this!
 And that is my challenge for you - take some time to reflect on the truth . . .